astraphobia, astrapophobia (s) (noun)

 , ataxophobias (pl)

-A mental dread of disorder or chaos: Every time Mr. and Mrs. Smith went to visit the husband's aunt, her ataxophobia appeared to increase because she was constantly rearranging things on her shelves or dusting things to such a degree, that it was impossible to carry on much of a conversation with her.
+A mental dread of disorder or chaos: Every time Mrs. Smith went to visit her husband's Aunt Gracia, Gracia's ataxophobia appeared to increase because she was constantly rearranging things on her shelves or dusting things to such a degree, that it was impossible to carry on much of a conversation with her.

 atelophobia (s) (noun)